vadigenguc/clarity-bot-monorepo/docs/Development Plan - SlackPM Bot V4-.md

 **3.1 Transcription Service Integration**
 [x] Select and integrate a third-party speech-to-text API (OpenAI Whisper).
 [x] Handle API authentication and job management.
 Implementation Summary: OpenAI Whisper API has been selected for speech-to-text transcription.
 For files under 25MB, direct transcription via FastAPI is used.
 For larger files, a job queuing system using Google Cloud Pub/Sub and a Google Cloud Run Job background worker is implemented.
+Docker images for both the FastAPI backend and the worker are built using Google Cloud Build.

 **3.2 Media & Document File Handling**
 [x] Use Slack's API to detect and download all user-uploaded files in authorized contexts.